Usage Guide#

 newvalue = generate_something.refresh(5, 6)

-New in version 0.5.0: Added refresh() method to decorated function.
+Added in version 0.5.0: Added refresh() method to decorated function.

 original() on other hand will invoke the decorated function without any caching: